appscode/blog/content/post/kubevault-v2022.02.22/index.md

   ```

-  iv.
+  ii.
 You can also get, delete, set & list the value of `vault-unseal-key` simply using `KubeVault CLI` instead of going through the tedious process of manually retrieving and decrypting from the major cloud providers storages e.g, `GCS`, `AWS`, `Azure` or even from `K8s Secret`.

   ```bash
   # GET unseal-key